We’re dedicated to helping you carry out the mission God has placed in your heart in a biblical, culturally-effective, and reproducible way.

 From custom coaching to online training, we’re here to help you design a missionary practice that’s impactful and sustainable without creating an unhealthy culture of dependency.

-Solutions that keep sustainability at the center of your mission work
+Solutions that keep reproducibility, culture-effectiveness, and multiplication at the center of your mission work

 Work with a trusted partner